sailfish009/goodvibes/MAINTAINING.md

 <https://gitlab.com/goodvibes/goodvibes/container_registry>

 The configuration is mostly in-tree:
-- `.gitlab-ci.yml` describes the different pipelines
+- `.gitlab-ci.yml` describes the different pipelines.
-- `.gitlab-ci` contains Dockerfiles and associated scripts.
+- `.gitlab-ci` contains the Dockerfiles.

-The docker images need to be updated from time to time.
-The procedure to update an image is roughly:

-    DIST=debian
-    cd .gitlab-ci

-    # Work on the image
-    vi Dockerfile.${DIST:?}
-    # Build the image
-    ./docker-build-image.sh Dockerfile.${DIST:?}
-    # Log in the registry
-    docker login registry.gitlab.com
-    # Push the image
-    docker push registry.gitlab.com/goodvibes/goodvibes/${DIST:?}
+Images can be rebuilt using `scripts/build-docker-image.sh`, and run using `scripts/run-docker-image.sh`.
+See the usage message for details.

 #### GitHub Mirror